Vkd1WV/Ocode_compiler/README.md

 Enumerated types should each be in their own namespace

+Signed integers are typedefs, where multiplication and division are operator overloaded.

+`typedef word sword`
+`typedef max smax`

 ## Intermediate Code
 The intermetiate represetation consists of three parts:
 *	The name array